Projects

 Hui O Ka Wai Ola

-Hui O Ka Wai Ola: Maui's Clean Ocean Team is a group of water quality champions dedicated to measuring and sharing the status of Maui Nui's nearshore waters.
-Comprised of community member volunteers, scientists, supporters, and partner groups, we collect "slow" data to reveal long-term trends, hotspots, and sources of pollution.
+Hui O Ka Wai Ola: Maui’s Clean Ocean Team is a group of water quality champions dedicated to measuring and sharing the status of Maui Nui’s nearshore waters.
+Comprised of community volunteers, scientists, supporters, and partner groups, we collect “slow” data to reveal long-term trends, hotspots, and sources of pollution.
 Our data are made available every three months on our website, and we publish a report of our findings every two years.

 Hui O Ka Wai Ola looks for sediments, nutrients, and other pollutants from land-based sources that might be having a negative impact on water quality.
 Every three weeks in West and South Maui, our staff and volunteers collect data for ocean salinity, pH, temperature, total nitrogen, nitrate-nitrite nitrogen, ammonium, total phosphorus, phosphate, silicates, dissolved oxygen (DO) and turbidity.
 Some water samples are immediately tested at mobile labs, while others are processed for testing at a research lab.